steveseguin/vdo.ninja/turnserver.md

 sudo apt-get install coturn -y sudo add-apt-repository ppa:certbot/certbot sudo apt-get install certbot -y

+sudo vi /etc/default/coturn
 ```
+...and we uncomment the line:
+#TURNSERVER_ENABLED=1
+….leaving it like this:
+TURNSERVER_ENABLED=1

-Make sure you have the DNS pointing to your IP address for this next step (ipv4 + ipv6 if possible).
+Next make sure you have the DNS pointing to your IP address for this next step (ipv4 + ipv6 if possible).
 You will need to validate that in the next step.
 ```
 sudo certbot certonly --standalone
 ```